HausnerR/AVR-PCF8563/README.md

 Pre: All constants are defined in header file.
 If something is not well described, look into PCF documentation.
 This library use standard Atmel TWI interface to communicate with PCF8563.

-To initialize communication with PCF, use function
+To initialize communication with PCF, use function:

 ```
 #!c
 PCF_Init();
 ```

-You can initialize PCF with one or many interrupts enabled
+You can initialize PCF with one or many interrupts enabled:

 ```
 #!c
 PCF_Init(PCF_ALARM_INTERRUPT_ENABLE | PCF_TIMER_INTERRUPT_ENABLE);
 ```

-To set clock output use function
+To set clock output use function:

 ```
 #!c
 PCF_SetClockOut(PCF_CLKOUT_1024HZ);
 ```

-To set PCF date and time you need to create defined structure and pass it to function that send it to PCF
+To set PCF date and time you need to create defined structure and pass it to function that send it to PCF:

 ```
 #!c